 And if you ask about his favorite Bourbon, his response will always be, “Kentucky Bourbon.”

-Adam Johnson came to the KDA in 2012 as its first-ever Director of the famous Kentucky Bourbon Trail® experience.
+Adam Johnson came to the KDA in 2012 as its first-ever Senior Director of the famous Kentucky Bourbon Trail® experiences.
 Having served six years as Executive Director of the Danville/Boyle County Visitors Bureau, Johnson comes to the Kentucky Bourbon Trail from a hospitality and tourism industry background.

 As Kentucky Bourbon Trail® Director, Johnson is responsible for strengthening partnerships among the Bourbon and tourism industries; working with member distilleries to manage tourism growth and solidifying Kentucky as the authentic home for Bourbon.
 In addition to working on the Kentucky Bourbon Trail adventure, he helps manage the Kentucky Bourbon Trail Craft Tour.

 He also has served as Assistant Director for Annual Giving at Centre College in Danville, where he graduated with a degree in History in 1997.